hotg-ai/rune/CONTRIBUTING.md

 ## Integration Tests

-As well as the normal unit tests that you would run with `cargo test` we've developed a test suite which runs the `rune` program against real Runes.
+As well as the unit tests that you would run with `cargo test`, we've developed a test suite that runs `rune` against compiled Runes.

-All integration tests live inside the `integration-tests` folder and are split up based on the how they are meant to be run by `rune`.
+These tests can be found in the `integration-tests/` folder and are split up based on how the Rune should build/run:

 - `compile-pass` - the Rune should build
 - `compile-fail` - The Rune should fail to build (e.g. so you can test error